 Many of our guests bring their own bikes to enjoy the wonderful bike paths that grace many parts of the Cape.
 Check out our blog, where we have detailed each path.
 We have a safe and protected place for you to store your bikes in the back of our building.

 For bike rentals, we have a wonderful business in Brewster that rents well-equipped bikes and supplies, Cape Cod Rail Trail Bike & Kayak.
-Not to be missed is the wonderful bakery next door, Eat Cake 4 Breakfast, and the Mexican restaurant just across the street, El Guapo’s.
+For a bite to eat before or after your ride, enjoy some high-quality pizza, paninis or salads from Stone L’Oven next door.

 The Cape Cod Baseball League is arguably the most respected amateur baseball league in the country.
 Some of the finest college ballplayers from around the country are invited to spend the summer on the Cape and play on one of the teams.
 Major League scouts are among the spectators at Cape League games as the baseball stars of tomorrow take the field.
 We have had several scouts stay at our inn and there is nothing like bringing a picnic and beach chairs to enjoy a good old-fashioned baseball game.
 Click for the current schedule.

 Local Attractions in Brewster